MikeNzmbh/Central-Books/docs/PRODUCT_BRIEF.md

-# Central Books — Product Brief
+# Clover Books — Product Brief

 *Non-technical overview for reviewers and stakeholders*